+Relevant legislation Existing Institutional rules and/or practices Actions required When/Who

-Relevant legislation (permitting or impeding the implementation of this principle)
+(permitting or impeding the

+implementation of this principle)

-Ministerial Order on the Appointment of Academic Staff at Universities of 13 March 2012 Section 4 states that the university lays down rules for the professional assessment of applicants for appointment to academic posts.
-Subsection 2 states that the assessment must consider whether the applicants possess the professional qualifications in research, teaching, communication etc. stipulated in the job structure and fulfil the other qualification criteria stipulated in the vacancy notice.
-A non-prioritized, reasoned and written assessment of the applicants' professional qualifications must be submitted to the rector of the institution.
-Any differences of opinion between the members of the assessment committee must be indicated in the assessment.
+Ministerial Order on the The Assessment Committee consists of an internal member (chairman) and two

+Appointment of Academic Staff at external members.
+Depending on scientific field a guiding principle is that two, or at

+Universities of 13 March 2012 any case, one, of the members of the Assessment Committee should be

+Section 4 states that the university internationally appointed.
+Only in exceptional cases, and after concrete assessment,

+lays down rules for the professional may call for international participation be waived.
+This has to be decided by the

+assessment of applicants for vicedean for research.

+appointment to academic posts.

+Subsection 2 states that the Furthermore the Assessment Commitee should have an adequate gender balance.

+assessment must consider whether the These rules are available at the internal web at:

+applicants possess the professional https://intranet.ku.dk/rekruttering/vip/sammensaetning/Sider/default.aspx.

+qualifications in research, teaching,

+communication etc. stipulated in the

+job structure and fulfil the other

+qualification criteria stipulated in the

+vacancy notice.
+A non-prioritised,

+reasoned and written assessment of

+the applicants' professional

+qualifications must be submitted to

+the rector of the institution.
+Any

+differences of opinion between the

+members of the assessment

+committee must be indicated in the

+assessment.

-According to the Danish Public Administration Act, section 3(3), members of an assessment committeeare bound to inform the committee of any reasons for disqualification or suspicion of reasons for disqualification.
+According to the Danish Public

+Administration Act, section 3(3),

+members of an assessment committee

+are bound to inform the committee of

+any reasons for disqualification or

+suspicion of reasons for

+disqualification.